Managing The Crisis: A Brief Guide On Crisis Management

 You must be thinking that C.J.
 Redwine probably restated the obvious.
-The reason people restate the same principle is that because of its obvious misinterpretation or rather lack of interpretation.
+The reason people repeat the same principle because of its apparent misinterpretation or rather lack of interpretation.
 Crisis management is one of the most crucial headaches of any top management.

 Crisis or Lemonade?